ivanMehvish/ivanMehvish/README.md

 - 👋 Hi, I’m @ivanMehvish
 - 👀 I’m interested in web app development and game development.
 - 🌱 I’m currently learning Basics of Data Structures and Algorithms along with JavaScript.
-- 💞️ I’m looking to collaborate on Basic projects involving C++, HTML, CSS and vanilla JS.
+- 💞️ I’m looking to collaborate on Basic projects involving C++, HTML, TailwindCSS and vanilla JS.
 - 📫 How to reach me: hsivhem321@gmail.com

 <!---